calebtuttle/portfoliobuilder/README.md

     were printed above, all stocks were placed successfully.

 If all of the above ran without errors or exceptions, you successfully purchased the ~500 stocks in the S&P500 and weighted them equally.
 For a full list of commands and their descriptions, see the [commands page](docs/commands.md).

+## Contribute
+I welcome all contributions!
+Feel free to find bugs, address bugs, add commands/features, or improve the documentation.

+There are, however, a few items I would love help with first: testing and a GUI.
+I invite people to try to find bugs; and for front-end-oriented devs, I would love help with an interface.

+See [this post](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) for a guide on contributing to an open source project.

 ## A Note on the API Keys
 All of the APIs used by Portfolio Builder are free or have a free tier.
 Portfolio Builder requires no API subscriptions.